 - At the bottom of the panel, you may find a Change picture option, and all you need to do is to uncheck the box next to it

 - Congratulations!
 You’ve successfully managed to default your lock screen

 That’s it!
-As promised, we have provided you with all the information you need in order to change your login background on Mac.
+As promised, we have provided you with all the information you need to change your Mac’s login background.